Snowflake Pros and Cons

 Physically separated but logically integrated, each layer can scale up and down independently, enabling Snowflake to be more elastic and responsive.

-To understand how Snowflake works, we’ll walk you through all layers and explain their features.
+To understand how Snowflake works, we’ll walk you through all the layers and explain their features.

 Database storage layer